pakej/ProgressBarKit/README.md

 ## Advanced Usage

 So your _designer_ put or _you_ wanted a little bit more challenge to your design.
-Fret not, ProgressBarKit got you covered*!
+Fret not, ProgressBarKit _mostly_ got you covered!

 ### 1 progress bar with default BAR and TRACK configuration